Aliases for DOC2A Gene

 GeneCards Summary for DOC2A Gene

-DOC2A (Double C2-Like Domains, Alpha) is a Protein Coding gene.
-GO annotations related to this gene include transporter activity and calcium-dependent phospholipid binding.
-An important paralog of this gene is SYTL1.
+DOC2A (Double C2 Domain Alpha) is a Protein Coding gene.
+Diseases associated with DOC2A include Autism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and syntaxin binding.
+An important paralog of this gene is DOC2B.

 Calcium sensor which most probably regulates fusion of vesicles with membranes.
 Binds calcium and phospholipids.
 May be involved in calcium dependent neurotransmitter release through the interaction with UNC13A.
 May be involved in calcium-dependent spontaneous release of neurotransmitter in absence of action potentials in neuronal cells.
 Regulates Ca(2+)-dependent secretory lysosome exocytosis in mast cells.